Shortest Route to Non-Abelian Topological Order on a Quantum Processor: Implementation on Sycamore

 \section{Implementation on Sycamore}

-First, let us count the depth of the 2-body gates required on the ideal lattice in Fig.~\ref{fig:D4}a.
+First, let us count the depth of the 2-body gates required on the ideal lattice in Fig.~3a of the main text.
 The dice lattice cluster state can be prepared in depth 6, while the heavy-hex lattice cluster state can be prepared in depth 3.
 This gives a total 2-body depth count of 9.

 Next, we discuss the details of implementation on the a quantum processor with connectivity of the square lattice, such as Google's Sycamore quantum chip.
 The first step in our protocol $\prod_{\inner{p,v}} CZ_{pv}$ requires preparing a cluster state on the dice lattice.
 This can be achieved by the help of SWAP gates.
-As seen in Fig.~\ref{fig:diceprep}, the four steps corresponds to steps 1,2,3 and 5 in Fig. \ref{fig:D4}b, and indeed produces the cluster state.
+As seen in Fig.~\ref{fig:diceprep}, the four steps corresponds to steps 1,2,3 and 5 in Fig.~3b, and indeed produces the cluster state.

 Next, we note that the single site rotation $e^{\pm \frac{\pi i}{4} Z_v}H_v$ can be pulled back through the final layer of SWAP gates, so that it acts on the corresponding sites \textit{before} the swap.
-This results in in step 4 of Fig. \ref{fig:D4}b.
+This results in in step 4 of Fig.~3b.
 Lastly, $\prod_{\inner{v,e}}CZ_{ve}$ which forms the heavy-hex lattice is implemented in step 6.

 To count the number of gates used, the $CZ$ gates in steps 1 and 3 can each be implemented in depth-3.
 Therefore, the 2-body gate depth count for the six steps combined is is 3+1+3+0+1+3=11.

 More practically, we should count the 2-body gate depth using the innate gates of the Sycamore processor.
 In particular, the SWAP gate can be decomposed in to three $CZ$ gates interspersed by Hadamard gates.
 Conveniently, one of the $CZ$ gates from the SWAP in step $5$ exactly cancels one of the $CZ$ layers in step 6.
 Thus, the innate 2-body depth count is 3+3+3+0+2+2=13.